My Child has a Learning Disability in reading

 ready for a deeper dive?

 If your child is struggling to read, you will likely need to look at the entire Reading Skills Framework.
-Even though phonics is the critical first skill that your child needs to master, there are other skills that your child also needs to develop before they will become a good reader.
+Phonics is the critical first skill that your child needs to master, but there are other skills that your child also needs to develop before they will become a good reader.
 Click on the button below to learn more.